CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 ## Login: Authentication

 **Library**: MASFoundation
 **Description**: Methods to start the SDK with default login flow, and methods to log in/log out with various authentication flows.
+Backed by OAuth 2.0 protocol on the MAG server, you can securely consume APIs on mobile devices.

 ### Start the SDK and set login flow